Gadiguibou/stdrename/README.md

 This file may use any of the glob patterns that can be used in a `.gitignore` file.
 It is functionally the same, just with a different name e.g.:

-Adding the following line in a new .ignore file in the same directory as stdrename will ignore all files with the extension `.py` and all files in the subdirectory `./target/` when renaming.
+Adding the following line in a new .ignore file in the same directory as csurename will ignore all files with the extension `.py` and all files in the subdirectory `./target/` when renaming.

 ```ignore
 # ./.ignore